RunlevelConsulting/WillINeedAVisa/README.md

 ## Overview

-I've been fortunate enough to travel to numerous countries around the world and I noticed there wasn't a clean and simple website out there which allowed you to quickly check the visa requirements of any country you might wish to travel to.
+I've been fortunate enough to travel to numerous countries around the world and I noticed there wasn't a clean and simple website out there which allowed me to quickly check the visa requirements of any country I might want to travel to.

 I wanted to create a website that fulfilled the following criteria: